Welcome to Pitzer College Residence Life!

 How do I apply for housing?
 How do I use Residence?

 ‘Residence‘ is the online platform, accessible via the student portal, in which New Students apply for housing and provide Residence Life additional information used for roommate matching and room assignments.
 After admitted students have committed to attending Pitzer, New Students will be able to use their Single Sign On (SSO) to log in to their student portal, access Residence, and complete their New Student Housing Application.
 The New Student Housing Process uses Residence for the following functions:

 Applications – Residence Life will often use applications or forms to collect information from students in regards to housing assignments, residential agreements, roommates, and meal plans.

-Roommate Groups (optional for New Students) – forming roommate and suitemate groups during a housing selection process.
+Roommate Groups (optional for New Students, Fall only) – forming roommate and suitemate groups during a housing selection process.
 Students will be able to search information provided on the ‘Roommate Matching Profile’, as well as provide direct roommate codes.

 What are the important housing dates I need to know?